American cuisine: Southwest and Southern California

-Historically, Spanish settlers that came to the region found it completely unsuitable to the mining operations that much older settlements in Mexico had to offer as their technology was not advanced enough to extract the silver that would later be found.
-They had no knowledge of the gold in California, which would not be found until 1848, and knew even less about the silver in Nevada, undiscovered until after the Civil War.
+Historically, Spanish settlers who came to the region found it completely unsuitable for the mining operations that much older settlements in Mexico had to offer, as their technology was not advanced enough to extract the silver that would later be found.
+They did not know the gold in California, which would not be found until 1848, and knew even less about the silver in Nevada, which would not be discovered until after the American Civil War.

-Instead, in order to make the pueblos prosper, they adapted the old rancho system of places like Andalusia in Spain and brought the earliest beefstock, among these were breeds that would go feral and become the Texas longhorn, and Navajo-Churro sheep, still used as breeding stock because they are easy to keep and well adapted to the extremely arid and hot climate, where temperatures easily exceed 38 °C.
+Instead, to make the pueblos prosper, they adapted the old rancho system of places like Andalusia in Spain and brought the earliest beefstock, among these were breeds that would go feral and become the Texas longhorn, and Navajo-Churro sheep, still used as breeding stock because they are easy to keep and well adapted to the extremely arid and hot climate, where temperatures easily exceed 38 °C.

 Later, cowboys learned from their management practices, many of which still stand today, like the practical management of stock on horseback using the Western saddle.